onflow/flow/docs/content/kitty-items/modify.md

 };
 ```

-To simplify this tutorial, we already added the images for the NFT collection to the project folder.
+> **Note**: To simplify this tutorial, we already added the images for the NFT collection to the project folder.
 If you were to add new NFTs on your own, you would also need to add images to the `web/public/images/kitty-items` folder.

 ### Update the Cadence smart contract